pivotal/docs-tap/scst-scan/install-app-scanning.hbs.md

 # Install Supply Chain Security Tools - Scan 2.0 in a cluster

-The following sections describe how to install Supply Chain Security Tools (SCST) - Scan 2.0.
-SCST-Scan 2.0 is in beta and is not installed with any profiles and must be installed following these directions.
+The topic tells you how to install Supply Chain Security Tools (SCST) - Scan 2.0.

+>**Caution** SCST-Scan 2.0 is in beta and is not included in any profiles.
+> You must install SCST-Scan 2.0 by following the instructions described in this topic.

 ## <a id="scst-app-scanning-prereqs"></a> Prerequisites